ZhianMai/My-LeetCode-Solution/README.md

 * be optimal solutions for runtime first, then for memory.
 But if the optimal solution is hard to read and understand, I may discard it;
 * be easy to read and understand with clear logic.

+For each solution, try to answer two folow-ups:
+* How to run this solution with a lot of data (1TB) on a PC which has limited memory (100MB)?
+* How ro run this solution on a distributed cluster, like a leading node distribute work to many worker node?

+These two questions are very similiar to answer:

+* Which part of the solution can run in parallel or multi-threaded?
+* If this part of the solution cannot run in parallel due to consistent state transfer, is it possible to change to parallelable implementation, like binary reduction, or k-way merge using heap?
+* If this part of the solution can run in parallel, how to minimize data transfer?

 ## Highlited Solutions

 - ### BinarySearch/BinarySearch.java